cbonello/flutter_app_intents/README.md

 A Flutter plugin for integrating App Intents on iOS and Android.
 Enable your Flutter app to work seamlessly with Siri, Shortcuts, Spotlight on iOS, and Google Assistant on Android.
 Support both platforms with a unified Dart API.

+> **📝 Note on Naming:** This package is called `flutter_app_intents` because it was originally designed for iOS App Intents.
+Since version 0.8.0, it supports both iOS (App Intents/Siri) and Android (App Actions/Google Assistant) with a unified API.

 ## Features

 - **Voice Assistant Integration**: Siri on iOS, Google Assistant on Android